 Step 7: Allow the cupcakes to cool in the refrigerator until they become firm enough to stand alone when the paper cupcake liner is peeled away.
 Add the fresh berries right before serving.

-Toppings for Mini Cheesecake
+Toppings for Mini Cheesecakes

 For this recipe I chose fresh blueberries and raspberries.
 However, you can choose one of the following to add to the top of the fresh baked mini cheesecakes: